-The annual chocolate festival in Versoix, in the northeastern extremities of Geneva, is a very popular family-friendly event for chocolate lovers.
+The free annual chocolate festival (Festichoc) in Versoix, in the northeastern extremities of Geneva, is a very popular family-friendly event for chocolate lovers — it claims to be the biggest chocolate festival in Switzerland.
 Chocolatiers from Genève, Valais, and nearby communities in the Lac Léman region exhibit and sell top chocolate at the Versoix festival.
-Admission is free and sampling allowed.
+Admission is free and sampling is mostly allowed.

-Le Festival du Chocolat in Versoix is an annual chocolate festival held in the small town Versoix on Lake Geneva in Switzerland.
-More than twenty chocolatiers from the Lac Léman region exhibit in the main tent while visits are possible to the Favarger chocolate factory.
+Le Festival du Chocolat (Festichoc) in Versoix is an annual chocolate festival held in the small town Versoix on Lake Geneva in Switzerland.
+Around 30 chocolatiers from the Lac Léman region exhibit in the main tent.
 Sampling is generally allowed and while the actual prices are high, so is the quality of chocolate on sale here.
-Special chocolate workshops for children, shows and presentations help to make the Versoix chocolate festival very popular with families.
+Special chocolate workshops for children, shows, and presentations help to make the Versoix chocolate festival very popular with families.
 Typical festival event food and drinks are on sale.

 Le Festival du Chocolat in Versoix on Lac Léman, Switzerland

-The annual chocolate festival in Versoix on Lake Geneva is a very popular family-friendly event.
+The annual chocolate festival (Festichoc) in Versoix on Lake Geneva is a very popular family-friendly event.
+It claims to be the largest chocolate festival in Switzerland.
 Chocolate lovers from all over the Lac Léman region travel to this one-day event.
-The highlight of the festival is the exhibition, sale, and free sampling of high quality chocolate but workshops, shows, and festival food can also be enjoyed.
+The highlights of the festival are the exhibition, sale, and free sampling of high-quality chocolate but workshops, shows, and festival food can also be enjoyed.

 Visit the Chocolate Festival in Versoix on Lake Geneva, Switzerland

-Le Festival du Chocolat de Versoix is held annually on a Saturday in March or early April.
-(There seems to be little rhyme or reason to the exact date selected each year.)
-The festival is on from 9 am to 5 pm – early arrival is certainly more pleasant, as the tent becomes very crowded from around lunch time.
+Le Festival du Chocolat de Versoix (Festichoc) is held annually on a weekend in late March or early April.
+(Usually two weeks before Easter weekend.)
+The festival is on from 10 am to 6 pm on Saturday and from 9 am to 5 pm on Sunday – early arrival is certainly more pleasant, as the tent becomes very crowded from around lunchtime.

 A special free Chocotrain also connects the station and the festival venue.

-Versoix is also a good town for plane spotting – aircraft usually passes low over the town en route to Geneva Airport (GVA) – any spot on the lake front will offer great views of the incoming planes.
+Versoix is also a good town for plane spotting – aircraft often pass low over the town en route to Geneva Airport (GVA) – any spot on the lakefront will offer great views of the incoming planes.